jschhie/Calendar-Assistant/README.md

 # Introduction
 A User-friendly Calendar, programmed in C++.
 Integrates templated polymorphism, doubly-linked lists, vectors, and operator overloading.
 Assists users in creating and finding events and arranges weekly appointments.
 It is designed to help students keep track of their academic schedules.
 Assumes each month has 30 days.
-Returns appointments in chrological order.
+Returns appointments in chronological order.

 # How to Use